Staging and Grading Cancer in Dogs

 • Stage V indicates that the bone marrow or another organ system is impacted.

-• Each of these stages can have a substage A, which indicates the patient feels well, or a substage B, which indicates that the patient feels ill.
+• Each stage can have a substage A, which indicates the patient feels well, or a substage B, which indicates that the patient feels ill.

 Mast Cell Tumor Staging